kamakshii22/Fraud_Detection/README.md

 ## Overall Results

-The analysis suggests that Random Forest and the ensemble method (Random Forest + Isolation Forest) are promising choices for credit card fraud detection due to their balanced performance and ability to identify both normal and fraudulent transactions.
+The analysis suggests that Improved Random Forest i.e, **Ensemble method (Random Forest + Isolation Forest)** is more promising choice for credit card fraud detection due to their balanced performance and ability to identify both normal and fraudulent transactions.
 However, real-time implementation considerations like model interpretability, computational efficiency, and concept drift need to be addressed for practical deployment.

-## Getting Started
+## Jupyter file

 - [Jupyter Notebook](https://github.com/kamakshii22/Fraud_Detection/blob/main/Project_Fraud_Detection.ipynb) to reproduce the analysis and visualizations.